Financial Aid Office

 Eligibility Date (Census Date)

 If students register for a term and decide that they do not want to attend, they must withdraw themselves from their courses before classes begin.
 If they do not withdraw themselves, they may receive grades of F and/or FX in registered courses, which will impact their grade point average and incur a potential debt for financial aid received.
-If a student wants to avoid a withdrawal assigned on his/her transcript, the student must withdraw prior to the census date.
+If a student wants to avoid a withdrawal assigned on their transcript, the student must withdraw prior to the census date.
 The official census date varies according to the length of the course.
 For a traditional semester, generally the 12th class day is marked as the census date.
 A student's census date is identified as the latest census date enrolled for the term.
 For all other parts of term census dates, students may visit the Financial Aid office.

 Financial aid funds are offered at a full-time status (12 semester hours).
 Actual disbursements are based on enrollment status as of the census date.
 If students enroll for less than 12 semester hours or if they drop classes, their funding will be adjusted.
 Also, if they do not attend class(es) or if they stop attending class(es), their aid may be adjusted or canceled.
 If students are enrolled in part-of-term classes, eligibility will be calculated accordingly and payments will be made after the parts-of-term classes begin.
 Part-of-term classes are defined as classes with varying start and end dates that can occur during the regular term or between terms.

 Federal regulations prohibit a student from receiving financial aid funds under Title IV programs while enrolled at more than one college or institution at the same time.
-A San Jacinto College student who registers concurrently at another school and receives Title IV aid at both schools must officially withdraw from one of the schools so financial aid can be processed at the appropriate school.
-If the student does not officially withdraw, all San Jacinto College financial aid will be rescinded and the student will be accountable for reimbursement of these funds to the College.
+A San Jacinto College student who registers concurrently at another school and receives Title IV aid at both schools must officially cancel his/her aid from one of the schools.
+This will allow financial aid to be processed at the appropriate school.
+If the student does not officially cancel his/her financial aid, all San Jacinto College financial aid will be rescinded.
+The student will be accountable for reimbursement of these funds to the college.